 1. Organize the house

-This is a spring cleaning type of situation where you want to go through everything and adapt it to the school year necessitates.
-Before school starts, organize their closet, buy anything that might be missing.
+This is a spring cleaning type of situation where you want to go through everything and adapt it to what the school year necessitates.
+Before school starts, organize their closet and buy anything that might be missing.
 Even organize your own closet and make a list of the things you need.
-Rearrange the house and adapt it in order to fit the school year routine.
+Rearrange the house and adapt it in order to fit the school-year routine.

 6 of the Best Life Coaches Online and in the Middle East

-Know their schedule in advance and plan their after school sports or activities at home so you can prepare and schedule your week accordingly.
-That way you won't panic the first couple of weeks if your schedule and their's are overlapping.
+Know their schedule in advance and plan their after-school sports or activities at home so you can prepare and schedule your week accordingly.
+That way, you won't panic the first couple of weeks if your schedule and theirs overlap.

-Fix your sleep a week advance.
-Try to get yourself in the habit of sleeping and waking up early so you don't suffer the first couple of days.
+Fix your sleep a week in advance.
+Try to get yourself into the habit of sleeping and waking up early so you don't suffer the first couple of days.
 Try to fix their sleeping pattern as well, if it was turbulent during the summer.

 5. Prepare.
 Prepare.
 Prepare!

-Prepare their school bags the night before as well, you can even leave it next to the door so they grab it and go.
+Prepare their school bags the night before as well; you can even leave them next to the door so they can grab them and go.
 Plan and retrace your morning steps.
-Have everything in it's practical place so you don't have to look for it.
-Keep the shoes by the door, the keys next to the door, have your handbag packed and ready with everything inside it, no wallet on the couch or makeup bag by the sink.
+Have everything in its practical place, so you don't have to look for it.
+Keep the shoes by the door, the keys next to the door, and your handbag packed and ready with everything inside it—no wallet on the couch or makeup bag by the sink.

 What Are the Causes of 'Mom Guilt' and How to Cope With It